-If you ever have the opportunity to explore any 15th Century book you will see the enduring and timeless quality of letterpress.
-Letterpress fell out of favor as more efficient forms of printing were developed, but it has recently had a renaissance with the renewed interest in craft and quality.
+If you ever have the opportunity to admire a 15th Century book you will see the enduring and timeless quality of letterpress.
+Letterpress fell out of favor as more efficient forms of printing were developed, but has recently experienced a renaissance with the renewed interest in craft and handmade objects.

 Letterpress machines are impressive: heavy and substantial with thousands of mechanical parts.
 They come alive with a cacophony of clinking, clunking, and whooshing.
-The star of our studio is our beloved Heidelberg Windmill press, which inks plates and then presses against soft, cotton paper; not just printing graphics but also creating shaped indentations of them in the paper.
-Letters and images look crisp and sharp on the quality paper, but you can also feel the imprint.
-As you run your finger over the page you can feel the recessed texture of the type.
+The star of our studio is our beloved Heidelberg Windmill press, which inks plates and then presses against soft, cotton paper; not just printing graphics but also leaving shaped impressions on paper.
+Letters and images look crisp and sharp on the page, and as you run your fingers over the surface you can feel the recessed texture of the type.
 So in both look and feel letterpress is distinctive.
 It is an enduring art form that produces beautiful, elegant and unique pieces.

 Moontree Letterpress is an artisan studio, located in the town of Durham, Pennsylvania, nestled next to the Delaware River in beautiful Bucks County.
 If you're interested in seeing the letterpress process, please check out our blog, Instagram feed and Facebook page for behind the scenes photos (links above and below).